shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/ios-sdk-integration-instructions.md

   ```

   > [!TIP]
   > You can use editor's other than Xcode to edit the Cartfile but be aware that other editing programs such as TextEdit might automatically include smart quotes instead of straight quotes.
-Carthage will not recognize content within smart quotes and not perform correctly.
+Carthage does not recognize content within smart quotes and not perform correctly.

 - Run below command.